Google Analytics 4 for Shopify: complete setup guide 2026

 -

-Initial events appear within 24 hours in real-time reports.
-For complete processing including all dimensions and metrics, wait 24-48 hours.
-For statistical reliability of conversion rates and audience segments, you need at least 30 days of data.
-Machine learning features such as predictive metrics require 3-6 months with at least 1000 conversions.
+Initial events appear in real-time reports within 24 hours.
+For complete processing, including all dimensions and metrics, allow 24-48 hours.
+For statistical reliability of conversion rates and audience segments, a minimum of 30 days of data is required.
+Machine learning features, such as predictive metrics, require 3-6 months of data with at least 1000 conversions.

 -

-Events are all tracked actions (product view, add to cart, clicks, scrolling).
+Events are all tracked actions (product views, add-to-carts, clicks, scrolls).
 Conversions are events that you mark as valuable for your business goals.
 Every conversion is an event, but not every event is a conversion.
 You can mark a maximum of 30 events as conversions per property.

 -

-Yes, GA4 is the first version of Google Analytics that combines web and app data in one property.
+Yes, GA4 is the first version of Google Analytics that combines web and app data into a single property.
 For mobile apps, use the Firebase SDK (iOS/Android).
 For AMP pages (Accelerated Mobile Pages), use the amp-analytics component with your GA4 Measurement ID.
 The data appears seamlessly together in your reports.